Aberdare volcanic mountain ranges

 The Park hosts the vast majority of big game, such as lion, leopards, large tusked African elephant, giant forest hog, bush buck, black rhino, giraffe, buffalo, stripped jackals, duikers, water buck, suni antelopes, eland, crocodiles and others.
 The dense rainforest is a habitat for several primates like sykes, olive baboons, and colobus monkeys among others.
 Some of the endangered but rare species include golden cat, the elusive Bongo antelope, serval cats, wild dogs and many others.

-On a walking Kenya safari within the park, be sure to see over 250 species of different birds like sparry hawks, eagles, sunbirds, plovers, Aberdare cisticola, goshawks, decken’s hornbill, peacock among many others.
+within the park, be sure to see over 250 species of different birds like sparry hawks, eagles, sunbirds, plovers, Aberdare cisticola, goshawks, decken’s hornbill, peacock among many others.

 Other places worth visiting include the elephant hill, marked with several trails of the African elephant, the Twin hills, Table Mountains and the beautiful Thomson falls

 The Park is accessible on tarmac from Nyeri and even Naro Moru on the eastern side 160 km away from Nairobi.
 A track passes across the park to connect with another from Naivasha and North Kinangop from the west.
 Mweiga Airstrip is close to the park headquarters or Nyeri Airstrip is actually 12 km from Mweiga headquarters.